Do You Want More Optimism In Your Life?

 Can Optimism Be Considered An Act Of Faith?

-Optimism is “the anticipating the best possible outcome to what might happen.”
+Optimism is “anticipating the best possible outcome to what might happen.”
 Optimists usually feel that “good things” will happen to them in the future or that what they hope for will happen.

 Generally, people lean toward either being optimistic or pessimistic, no matter what they believe about God.
 People typically see their glass as either “half full” or “half empty.”
 So, optimism does not mean the same as faith in God.
 It can be just their personality and have nothing to do with faith at all.

 Many unbelievers choose to refuse to worry because life is more pleasant that way.
 “Don’t worry; be happy” is their motto.
 They often place their “faith” in lesser gods, such as karma or the “universe.”
-When unbelievers do this, sometimes it may work temporarily, but it is a misplaced optimism with no real foundation.
+Sometimes, it may work temporarily when unbelievers do this, but it is a misplaced optimism with no real foundation.

 Optimistic people often find more joy in life and are usually more pleasant to be around because they refuse to worry about things they cannot control.
 However, just because a person appears optimistic does not necessarily mean that they have great faith in God.